 Skip to main content

-(a) In general. - Subject to this section a lawyer shall deposit trust money in an attorney trust account, all interest on which is payable to the Maryland Legal Services Corporation Fund established under - 11-402 of the Human Services Article.
+(a) Interest paid to Maryland Legal Services Corporation Fund. - Subject to this section a lawyer shall deposit trust money in an attorney trust account, all interest on which is payable to the Maryland Legal Services Corporation Fund established under § 11-402 of the Human Services Article.

-(b) Trust money eligible for deposit. - A lawyer shall deposit trust money in an interest bearing account under this section whenever the lawyer reasonably expects that, for the period that the lawyer expects to hold the trust money, the interest that it would earn:
+(b) Duty to deposit trust money in interest bearing accounts. - A lawyer shall deposit trust money in an interest bearing account under this section whenever the lawyer reasonably expects that, for the period that the lawyer expects to hold the trust money, the interest that it would earn:

 (1) would not exceed $50; or